 The Early Exploration of Data

-business intelligence value.
 In 2006, I fully immersed myself in the world of BI when joining Business Objects (later acquired by SAP.)
-This is where I spent time with customers and product folks focusing on topics like operational BI, predictive analytics, actionable reporting, etc.
+This is where I spent time with customers and product folks, focusing on operational BI, predictive analytics, actionable reporting, etc.

-When I was inside the BI bubble, it was difficult to predict that only a small fraction of the overall data that businesses generated (and more importantly are interested in) would be well structured neatly organized relational data, stored in database tables, and ready to be analyzed with SQL queries.
+When I was inside the BI bubble, it was difficult to predict that only a tiny fraction of the overall data that businesses generated (and, more importantly, are interested in) would be well-structured, neatly organized relational data stored in database tables and ready to be analyzed with SQL queries.

-To complicate matters further, many analysts and scientists are hired to build reports and develop analytics without the proper investment.
+Many analysts and scientists are hired to build reports and develop analytics without the proper investment to complicate matters further.
 Investment in proper data platforms and the data engineering effort are required to make the work successful.

 The Future of The Dataland Zoo

-We're at an interesting stage in the evolution of the relationship between data and business and the collision of the IT and software worlds.
-It started with the advent of cloud, DevOps, and ‘as code’ approaches to building everything and we see that it continues to have an impact at the data layer too.
+We're at an exciting stage in evolving the relationship between data and business and the collision of the IT and software worlds.
+It started with the advent of cloud, DevOps, and ‘as code’ approaches to building everything, and we see that it continues to impact the data layer too.

-At Infostrux, we feel very strongly about data engineering as a valuable practice that deserves to be invested in.
-Many businesses will start to reliably control their data when they embrace ‘as code’ principles to disciplined automation based on solid software development practices and cloud-native architecture.
+At Infostrux, we feel very strongly about data engineering as a valuable practice that should be invested in.
+Many businesses will start reliably controlling their data when they embrace ‘as code’ principles of disciplined automation based on solid software development practices and cloud-native architecture.